thiago-a-souza/MongoDB/README.md

 // index scan: prefix fields
 > db.people.find({"name" : "john", "age" : 25})

-// collection scan: age is not a prefix
+// collection scan: age alone is not a prefix
 > db.people.find({"age" : 36})

 // index scan and index sort: the same order of the indexes